Proton Radiation for Locally Advanced Breast Cancer: Feasibility and Early Outcomes for 20 Patients on Prospective Clinical Trial

 ASTRO: Combination Therapy Beneficial in Prostate Cancer

-Apr 19, 2015 - Long-term survival may be increased in medium-risk prostate cancer patients who receive short-term androgen deprivation therapy before and during radiation treatment compared with men who receive radiation alone.
-In addition, proton beam therapy may be associated with a decreased risk of disease recurrence after 10 years and has minimal side effects after one year, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
-1 to 5 in Chicago.
+May 26, 2015 - Long-term survival may be increased in medium-risk prostate cancer patients who receive short-term androgen deprivation therapy before and during radiation treatment compared with men who receive radiation alone.
+In addition, proton beam therapy may be as

 Frequently Asked Questions